 You can schedule an appointment to submit your application to the Boston Consulate on the Consulate web site.
 You must submit your application in person.
 Applications should be submitted as early as possible, but no more than 90 days before the date of arrival in Italy.

 Student visa fee is $52.65 (as of 3/18/16).
 The fee changes every three months, so consult the consulate web site for the current fee.
 The consulate only accepts money orders.

 You need a passport valid for at least three months beyond your final day in Italy (make sure a blank page remains in your passport for the visa stamp), a photocopy of the passport personal details page, and the original plus one copy of the following:

 - the National Visa application form (available on the Consulate web site) to be signed by applicant in the presence of a Consular Officer.

-- one recent passport photograph (2×2 inches in size, full face, front view, color)
+- one recent passport photograph (1.2×21.5inches) on white background, full face and front view, color)

 - Flight Itinerary with exact dates of travel and borders of entry and exit.
 Electronic tickets are accepted.

 - A letter of current enrollment from Bates College addressed to this Consulate confirming the applicant’s enrollment status.
-Request this letter from Mrs. Vincent.
+Request this letter from Mrs. Palmer.